TSL-Battlefront/modManager/README.md

 This project is distributed under the GNU General Public License v3.0 (GPL-3.0), in accordance with the original Frosty Toolsuite license.

+The source code for the modified version used to build these releases is available upon request, as required by the GPL.

 ## Attribution

 This project was based on Frosty Toolsuite: